STAT540-UBC/seminar-01/sm01_intro_to_git.md

 ## Attributions

-This seminar was oringally developed by [Eric Chu](https://github.com/echu113) with materials adapted from [Happy Git and GitHub for the useR](http://happygitwithr.com/) by [Dr. Jenny Bryan](https://github.com/jennybc).
+This seminar was originally developed by [Eric Chu](https://github.com/echu113) with materials adapted from [Happy Git and GitHub for the useR](http://happygitwithr.com/) by [Dr. Jenny Bryan](https://github.com/jennybc).
 It was later modified extensively by